ABOUT

 OUR FIRST STEPS

 My wife and I started this company to create a lifestyle we wanted for our family.
-To work close to home, to be close to our children—to share our lives with each other.
+To work close to our children, to have flexibility and to share our lives with them.
+We wanted time.

 "It ain't fancy, but she's paid for", is how I describe it.
-Part shop, part design studio, part tea factory—my space to work.
+Part shop, part design studio, part tea factory—a space to work.

 "Yahoo #2"— Assistant to the Assistant Regional Manager

-Caption: Chalk board in design space, gifted by the great Steven Lee.
-Used in Stash Tea HQ back in the 60's, Current buisness stats as of July 2025.
+Caption: Chalk board in design space, gifted by the great Steve Lee.
+Used in Stash Tea HQ back in the 70's.
+Current business stats as of July 2025.
 Camellia tattoo chalk art by A. Tellin.